Indico

 juju deploy indico

-To see the pod created by the Indico charm, run kubectl get pods on a namespace named for the Juju model you’ve deployed the Indico charm into.
+To see the pod created by the Indico charm, run kubectl get pods -n indico-tutorial, where the namespace is the name of the Juju model.
 The output is similar to the following:

 NAME READY STATUS RESTARTS AGE